-- 1. Elementary and middle school replacement

-- 2. School additions and modernization

-- 3. A new downtown high school and stadium and a new downtown elementary school

-- 4. Athletic field upgrades and lighting

-- 5. Systems repair and replacement
+- 1. Elementary and middle school replacement - 2.
+School additions and modernization - 3.
+A new downtown high school and stadium and a new downtown elementary school - 4.
+Athletic field upgrades and lighting - 5.
+Systems repair and replacement, which includes school safety equipment and supplies and technology system upgrades

-Although specific school projects have not been selected at this time, the District and the School Board are working from a list of potential projects which are included throughout this section.
+Although specific school projects have not been selected at this time, SPS and the School Board are working from a list of potential projects which are included throughout this section.
 The final list of projects for BEX V will be selected by the Seattle School Board.
-SPS might select other schools for BEX V that are not on this list.
+As the program is implemented, SPS might select other schools for BEX V that are not on this list.
 Because a project not on the list would also be a project to increase capacity and improve conditions, its potential range of impacts is expected to be similar to those described in this Programmatic EIS.
 If not included in the list, any newly added project would undergo appropriate project-level environmental review prior to implementation.